Tips and tricks to help you find cheap flights from London to Milan

 Important information before you travel

-Milan is on the Central European Time Zone (UTC+01:00) This city is expensive and accommodation, drinks and food are more expensive than in the UK.
+Milan is on the Central European Time Zone (UTC+01:00) This city is expensive and accommodation, drinks and food are generally more expensive than in the UK.
 Shop around for less expensive restaurants.
-EU Nationals do not need a passport or Visa when travelling to Milan.
+Check entry requirements before travel and make sure passports are valid.
 Enjoy Italy's fashion capital and explore the shopping area 'quadrilatero della moda' during Settimana dei Beni Culturali, Culture Week when restaurants, shops and bars are open all night.
 During summer there is a Food Festival, concerts and there are outdoor movies in Rotonda della Basana.

 Local information: arrival, accommodation and transport